adavidoaiei/Symfony-Framework/README.md

 ### Post Entity
 - Title (string)
 - Content (text)
+- Email (string, validated)
 - CreatedAt (datetime)

+All fields are required, and the email field includes validation to ensure a valid email format.

 ### Available Routes
 - `GET /post` - List all posts